GoogleCloudPlatform/spinnaker-for-gcp/samples/helloworldwebapp/install.md

 * **Deploy to Staging**

-  This triggers on a newly pushed GCR image, and deploys the image to the **helloworldwebapp-staging** namespace.
+  This triggers on a newly completed GCB build, and deploys the image to the **helloworldwebapp-staging** namespace.
 It then runs a validation job to check the health status of the service.

 * **Deploy to Production**